Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 Environment variable

-You can provide a comma-separated list of Uplink URLs as the value of the APOLLO_SCHEMA_CONFIG_DELIVERY_ENDPOINT environment in your gateway's environment:
+You can provide a comma-separated list of Uplink URLs as the value of the APOLLO_SCHEMA_CONFIG_DELIVERY_ENDPOINT environment variable in your gateway's environment:

 Schema size limit